On-site residence experience: July 15-21 2018

-All completed applications should be submitted by March 26, 2018, although later submission will be considered if workshop vacancies exist.
+All completed applications should be submitted by March 26, 2018.
 Initial notification of workshop awards and alternates will be made via email.

 In selecting individuals for participation and otherwise in the administration of this workshop, the AMS will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Vietnam Era or disabled veteran.